xuboso/egop/readme.md

 ## Egop

-Egop is my person project for learn Laravel5.
+Egop is my personal project for learn Laravel5.
 I will create egop-ios and egop-android.

 Egop is a shop system I will build.